Our Adoption Process

 Select an Available Dog

-Press the button below to view the available dogs and their bios.
+Press the button below to view our available dogs and their bios.

-Fill out an application and specify which dog you are applying for.
+Fill out an application and specify which dog you are interested in.
 You must be at least 21 years of age to apply!
-There may be a waiting list, so please be patient with us as we evaluate all incoming applications.
+There may be a waiting list for the dog you are applying for, so please be patient with us as we evaluate all incoming applications.

-After you submit an adoption application, your application will not be considered complete until a video home check is emailed in to firstname.lastname@example.org.
-Read further to learn what this is and what we look for.
+After you submit an adoption application, the next step is to send a video home check to firstname.lastname@example.org.
+Read further to learn what this is and what we look for!
+Please keep in mind that without both the application and video home check, your file will be considered incomplete and will not be reviewed.

 Submit an adoption application by clicking the button below.